asi-alliance/asi-chain-faucet/README.md

 }
 ```

-The balance is returned as a string representing the smallest token unit (1 REV = 10^8 or 10^9 units depending on configuration).
+The balance is returned as a string representing the smallest token unit (1 ASI = 10^8 or 10^9 units depending on configuration).

 Error (400 Bad Request):
 ```json